Takoyaki420/obdocs/bso/bso-custom-killables/demi-bosses/solis.md

 # Solis

+Solis is a new end-game solo boss, and is the god of the sun.
+The sun provides all energy that keeps divination wisps and memories alive, he's also the god of divination.

 Ori works.
 Kill 1 boss at a time to get double loot every kill.
-Igne cannot kill.
+Igne tame cannot kill.

 ### Requirements

-You need a maxed igne tame to attempt kills at Solis.
+It has high requirements, including very good attack-stab melee gear (Gorajan, drygore rapier, offhand spidergore rapier), a maxed igne tame, 2500 quest points and a combatant's cape (500m xp in all combat stats).

 This includes feeding your tame all items and having 2 gorajan gear equipped.&#x20;

-Uses heat res pots
+Uses heat res. pots

 ### Loot